blackchip-org/zc/README.md

 | `[the answer] anno` | `42 # the answer`
 | `noa`               | `42`

+To disable annotations, set the `ZC_NO_ANNO` environment variable to any value.
 Annotations are stripped from values when they are popped from the stack.

 ## Commands